 When probate in Georgia is needed, the process always requires the executor/administrator to file a petition and the original will – if there is one – in the decedent’s home county probate court.
 The decedent’s closest surviving relatives are required to be given the opportunity to acknowledge receiving a copy of the will and the petition that would be filed at the court – or they can file an objection.
 If there is a proper objection to the will, its validity, its contents or even the selection of executor or administrator, that objection will usually delay the completion of probate at least six months.
 The delay is written into the probate code so as to allow the “parties“ to work it out and resolve the objection or to litigate their differences in the probate court.

-In the end, it is often emotionally difficult for surviving family to deal with the death of their loved one regardless of geography.
-The role of the helpful probating estates attorney should make the probate process easier for the client, more efficient, and less stressful with professional experienced legal guidance.
+In the end, it is often emotionally difficult for surviving families to deal with the death of their loved ones regardless of geography.
+The role of the helpful probating estate's attorney should make the probate process easier for the client, more efficient, and less stressful with professional experienced legal guidance.
 Our experience has been that clients receive peace of mind during the probate process and are better off after its completion.